A\N: Welcome to the party. I hope you're strapped in, cuz it's gonna be a bumpy ride...

 The old witch nodded, her heavily lined face folding into her smile.
 "Top of the line stuff, sir, rest assured.
 One dose of this and all of life's troubles will seem another world away."

 Draco looked at the small bag of brown powder thoughtfully.
 Pursing his lips, he nodded.
 "I'll take all that you have."

 Draco sighed and leaned back in his chair, smoke uncurling from his mouth and floating weightlessly through the air.
 A soft tingling settled over his limbs, and Draco closed his eyes as he sank into it.
 Warmth enveloped him like a blanket, and Draco couldn't help but imagine Harry's arms wrapping around him and gripping him tight.

 One week.
 He only had one week left before his freedom would be stolen from him.
 One week before he would spend the rest of his life in a cage.

-The thought didn't make his throat didn't close up with fear like it usually did.
-The drugs helped with that.
-He didn't want to spend his last days in fear—he didn't want that to be the way that people remembered him in the end.
+The thought didn't make his throat close up with fear like it usually did.
+The opium helped with that.
+He didn't want to spend his last days in fear—he didn't want that to be the way people remembered him in the end.

 "The ball is already in full swing I think," Terry said, sounding a little breathless.
 "Are you ready to go up?
 You look fabulous by the way."